I. MEDITERRANEAN PERIPLUS

 Archipelago.
 BEFORE SAILING OFF

-When, at last, the boat of the Mediterranean Periplus was launched in the radio waves of the Cultural Radio of the Hellenic Radio-Television in Thessalonica (9.58 fm) in 1998, I was delighted: The much-troubled “Cultural Capital” was already a thing of the past and, moreover, I was able to submit to the public judgment the music that fascinated me for so long but I had never thought it would attract a wider audience.
+When, at last, the boat of the Mediterranean Periplus was launched in the radio waves of the Cultural Radio of the Hellenic Radio-Television in Thessalonica (9.58 fm) in 1998, I was delighted: The much-troubled “Cultural Capital” was already a thing of the past and, moreover, I was able to submit to public judgment the music that fascinated me for so long, though I had never thought it would attract a wider audience.
 Fortunately, I was wrong…

 Mediterranean Periplus – voyages in time and space, around and beyond the sea of civilizations: we follow the movements of peoples, goods, ideas and cultural patterns in our historical space, underlying that exchange was the determining factor in the development of civilizations; therefore, the latter constitute a common heritage of the Mediterranean peoples.